MITHaystack/HOPS/doc/reference/source/hops3/libraries/mk4util.rst

 mk4util
 =======

-The mk4util library is a collection of useful utility functions.
+The mk4util library is a collection of useful utilities related to file manipulation, time keeping, and other small functions.